yencarnacion/html4tree/README.md

 `$ java -jar ./build/libs/html4tree.jar <top directory to index>`

+## Excluding files from generated index.html file

+To exclude files place a `.html4ignore` file in the directory you wish to exclude particular files with each line of the file containing a valid regular expression that would match the filename you wish to exclude.

+example:  to exclude files that end in `.txt` you could use the following in the `.html4ignore` file:

+`.*.txt`

 ## Other

 To delete all the index.html files generated with one command, do: